The Mulberry Forest

 Read our full Mulberry booklet here.

 The red mulberry (Morus rubra) is a native fruit tree producing blackberry like fruits in great abundance.
 The white mulberry (morus alba) is a mulberry of Asian origins bread as a fodder crop to feed silk worms.
 It was imported to the US in a failed attempt to create a domestic silk market and has since naturalized across most of the country and is even considered invasive in some areas.
 Its leaves are high in protein and other nutrients and highly palatable to most livestock and even edible for humans.
-Its fruit is as delicious and nutritious as the red mulberry.
+Its fruit is nearly as delicious and nutritious as the red mulberry.
 Both the red and white mulberry and their hybrids can be found growing in backyards and fence rows across the country, and without any pruning, fertilizing, spraying or management of any kind, they annually produce a crop of high value fruit for the delight of children and birds.

 Attempting to grow traditional fruit crops in our humid region without any chemicals has proven very difficult.
 Mulberry, however, provides an almost perfect solution to those wishing to produce a nutritious food without sprays.
 It has very few pests and diseases and produces annually without fail (even producing secondary flowers if the first succumb to a late frost).
 Grafted varieties bear a small amount of fruit even the first year and continue to increase in abundance until reaching a mature production of up to 300 lbs of fruit per year.
 Leaf crops can even be harvested several times per year and either fed to livestock, dried and used as a tea that reputedly helps with diabetes, or steamed and eaten.
 Additionally the wood is somewhat rot resistant, an excellent fire wood, and valued by turners for making bowls.